 Perhaps I will survive this bout of acute penguin withdrawal after all.

 I was swiftly shown to my room to settle in after the long journey and was thrilled to see that it had a giant window with the exact same stunning view as every other window seemed to have.
-In fact, I would discover over the next few days that it was often tricky to walk around the hotel as you are impossibly-distracted by the view out the window and have a tendency to miss a step here and there.
+In fact, I would discover over the next few days that it was often tricky to walk around the hotel as you are impossibly-distracted by the view out the window and have a tendency to bump into things.

 Still exhausted from Antarctica and not sleeping well with the 20+ hours of daylight I’d been subjected to the past two weeks, I chose to ease into my explora holiday with a half-day of horseback riding in the morning and an afternoon of work catch-up back at the hotel.

 Earlier in the day I’d met a married couple from Melbourne, Australia, Alex and John, and Alex had also signed up for the morning horseback riding for the same reason I did, the guide who explained it to us said it was a pretty basic and straightforward ride and would be good for those who hadn’t ridden in a while.

 Well, that was definitely me…I couldn’t even remember the last time I’d been on a horse.
 At least 5 years, maybe 10.
 So yes, basic and straightforward was exactly what I was looking for in the horse department.

 The next morning I awoke at 4:30am to the pinky-orange swirls in the sky that are a preview of the coming sunrise attraction.
 I couldn’t believe the colors when I looked out at the mountains.
 Lake Pehoe was so perfectly still it provided a glass-like mirror image of the pink-hued mountain range.

 How on earth are you supposed to go back to sleep with that out your window?
 I realized with a yawn that there would be no sleeping in on this portion of the trip.